tdas3001/jupyter-matlab-proxy/tests/README.md

 The package `jupyter-kernel-test`, unfortunately, only considers the MATLAB Kernel as the system under test and does not communicate with [Jupyter Server](https://github.com/jupyter-server/jupyter_server) to query for running matlab-proxy processes.
 So, we must bypass Jupyter Server in our tests and establish a direct link between `jupyter-matlab-proxy` and `matlab-proxy`.
 We do this by starting an asynchronous matlab-proxy server in the test setup.
 The matlab-proxy configurations, such as app port, base URL etc., are passed as environment variables to the MATLAB Kernel, so it can use this server to serve MATLAB.

-The licensing of MATLAB Proxy is done using the playwright UI testing framework, where the MathWorks user credentials exist in GitHub Secrets.
+The licensing of MATLAB Proxy is done using the Playwright UI testing framework, where the MathWorks user credentials exist in environment variables.

 ### Test Suite Execution
 1. These tests check the basic functionality that a jupyter kernel should support, i.e. running code, tab completion, printing a message, etc.